FizzaAhmed7/FAQ-CHATBOT/README.md

 ## 🚀 Overview

-The **CCP FAQ Chatbot** is an AI-powered system designed to provide instant answers to frequently asked questions.
+The **FAQ Chatbot** is an AI-powered system designed to provide instant answers to frequently asked questions.
 It uses **Natural Language Processing (NLP)** and **Machine Learning** to understand user queries and return the most relevant responses.

 ---